Melisa-Zorraindo/noroff-react-project/README.md

 - [x] Make a feedback component for: ~~error API~~, ~~checkout success~~, ~~not found page~~, ~~no items in cart~~

-- [8] Restructure files: all styles in same folder
+- [x] Restructure files: all styles in same folder

 - [7] Refactor components spread operator Scrimba